fbpx

 If someone suffers abuse, they can experience undue pain and suffering.
 An injury claim allows them to recover compensation for both physical and mental pain and suffering.

 Pain and suffering commonly apply to emotional abuse cases.
 Emotional abuse, also called psychological abuse, includes saying hurtful words, threatening the patient, or ignoring the person.
-A particularly damaging form of emotional abuse can also include keeping the elder from seeing their family.
+A particularly damaging form of emotional abuse can also include keeping the elderly person from seeing their family.

 Punitive or Exemplary Damages